Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient, Tom Hudson (61-year-old male) complaining of leg pain.
 Please take a history and carry out a relevant examination.

 Patient History: